 “I am fortunate in that my love is to paint for spaces, not just for what I was inspired to paint but how it needs to feel for a buyer to be able to live and fall in love with a piece.”

-Carol Benson-Cobb's art career started with an entrepreneurial spirit at the age of fifteen, painting rock star portraits for school mates.
-A self taught artist with very little exposure to the industry, Benson-Cobb quickly learned her niche and love was painting for spaces.
-Benson-Cobb's gift of custom colorization evolved with each project and designer.
-As she evolved her business, she learned the art of printing and the value of scaling her original work.
+Carol Benson-Cobb’s art career started with an entrepreneurial spirit at the age of fifteen, painting rock star portraits for school mates.
+A self taught artist, Benson-Cobb quickly learned her niche and love was painting for specific projects and spaces.
+Her original paintings reflect her years of living in the high deserts of Arizona, inspired by the natural elements and landscapes.